 “A proficient, no-nonsense conductor, with excellent baton technique and a clear commitment to giving every cue in the score… her ability to stay in control of these complex works was always impressive.”
 Seen and Heard International

-In recent years Kelly has served as an Assistant Conductor to the London Philharmonic Orchestra as Assistant Conductor for performances at Royal Festival Hall, and Konzert und Theater St Gallen as Assistant Conductor for the Swiss premiere of George Benjamin’s opera Written on Skin) and Opera Holland Park (Ariadne auf Naxos), and Richard Bonynge for Naxos Records.
+In recent years Kelly has served as an Assistant Conductor to the London Philharmonic Orchestra, Konzert und Theater St Gallen (Written on Skin) and Opera Holland Park (Ariadne auf Naxos), and Richard Bonynge for Naxos Records.
 In 2015 she was a rehearsal conductor for Simon Rattle’s Young Orchestra for London project and has performed at venues including the Sam Wanamaker Playhouse at Shakespeare’s Globe, Union Chapel, LSO St Luke’s, Australia House London, Rachel Browne Theatre, Winnipeg Art Gallery and the Société des Arts Technologiques Montreal.

 Kelly is the founding Artistic Director and conductor of Ruthless Jabiru, a London chamber orchestra dedicated to exploring humanitarian stories through New music.
 Recent projects by Ruthless Jabiru have explored imagined narratives around asylum policy, ethical sponsorship in the cultural sector, historic nuclear testing at Maralinga, and an homage to poet and Activist Oodgeroo Noonuccal.